MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_LAB_MANUAL.md

 #### Task 3: Run the application and make live modifications.

 1. Build and run the web application without debugging, and display the **Home** page.
-2. Leave the application running and return to Visual Studio 2017.
+2. Leave the application running and return to **ContosoConf - Microsoft Visual Studio**.
 3. Edit the HTML markup for the Home page and change the text for the **Register Free** button to **Register Now**.
 4. Open the nav.css style sheet in the **styles** folder; this style sheet contains the styles used to render the contents of the **&lt;nav&gt;** element and change the background color to blue.
 5. Save the changes, return to Microsoft Edge, refresh the view, and verify that you can see the effects of the changes.